Mom's Dying Wish: Defeat Ron Johnson In 2022

-Category: World Politics Hits: 11When Carol Lindeen died last week, her obituary had an unusual request: "In lieu of flowers, please make a donation to Ron Johnson’s opponent in 2022."
+Category: World Politics Hits: 12When Carol Lindeen died last week, her obituary had an unusual request: "In lieu of flowers, please make a donation to Ron Johnson’s opponent in 2022."
 Source: Madison.com Carol Lindeen, a longtime Madison resident who died last week at 81, never got directly involved in politics, though her daughter, Laurie Lindeen, described her as a “political junkie” who consumed books on politicians and politics.
 “She was fascinated with it,” Laurie said.
 “I remember being grounded one summer and watching Watergate with her.
 What’s in the news or politics has always been the background music to my growing up.
 But she never got involved.”
 A unique request Laurie included in her mother’s obituary, however, changed that.
 “In lieu of flowers, please make a donation to Ron Johnson’s opponent in 2022,” the obituary read.
 And what was the final straw for her mother, a mild-mannered woman who raised her children not to talk about politics or religion in polite company?

 Read more https://crooksandliars.com/2021/03/moms-dying-wish-defeat-ron-johnson-2020